2DGD-F0TH/2DGD_F0TH/chapters/008_CollisionDetection.md

 ::: trivia :::
 If you use Axis-Aligned rectangles as your "polygons", you will notice how the Separating Axis Theorem will degenerate into something very similar to a simple AABB collision detection.

-The only difference is that we're checking a condition where the rectangle **don't** collide.
+The only difference is that we're checking a condition where the rectangles **don't** collide.
 ::::::::::::::

 Due to its nature, this algorithm has higher efficiency when there are few collisions, since it exits as soon as we find a separating axis (a gap in the projections).